sindresorhus/electron-store/readme.md

 # electron-config [![Build Status: Linux and macOS](https://travis-ci.org/sindresorhus/electron-config.svg?branch=master)](https://travis-ci.org/sindresorhus/electron-config) [![Build status: Windows](https://ci.appveyor.com/api/projects/status/m2m9o6gq77xxi2eg/branch/master?svg=true)](https://ci.appveyor.com/project/sindresorhus/electron-config/branch/master)

-> Simple config handling for your [Electron](http://electron.atom.io) app or module
+> Simple data handling for your [Electron](https://electron.atom.io) app or module - Persist user preferences, app state, cache, etc

 Electron doesn't have a built-in way to persist user settings and other data.
 This module handles that for you, so you can focus on building your app.
-Config is saved in a JSON file in [`app.getPath('userData')`](http://electron.atom.io/docs/api/app/#appgetpathname).
+The data is saved in a JSON file in [`app.getPath('userData')`](http://electron.atom.io/docs/api/app/#appgetpathname).

 You can use this module directly in both the main and renderer process.